nsubordin81/educational-python-variants/Research.md

 - jython:
 - iron Python:

-The changes made to the implementation may diverge so much with cPython that if there is a problem, you can't rely on the community of cPython developers to fix it.
+The changes made to the implementation may diverge so much with CPython that if there is a problem, you can't rely on the community of CPython developers to fix it.
 You also can't expect newer Python \
 features to make it to these implementations with the same speed that they hit the reference implementation.

 ## Sources Of Information